offbynull/learn/Math/input/input.md

                     +-------------+
 ```

 Rather than testing each number incrementally, it's faster to start with a large test number and tweak its digits until the multiplication test passes.
+The algorithm maintains a pointer to a position in the test number which it uses to increment / decrement the digit at that position.
+Given a test number:

+ * Starting from the most significant digit, if the product is ...
+   * too large then decrement that position until it becomes too small.
+   * too small then increment that position until it becomes too large.
+   * a match then stop.
+ * Move to the next significant digit, if the product is ...
+   * too large then decrement that position until it becomes too small.
+   * too small then increment that position until it becomes too large.
+   * a match then stop.
+ * Move to the next significant digit, if the product is ...
+   * too large then decrement that position until it becomes too small.
+   * too small then increment that position until it becomes too large.
+   * a match then stop.
+ * ...

+It continually does this until either the product matches the correct number or there are no more digits to tweak.

-The core ideas behind this are:
+The core ideas behind this algorithm are:

  1. When comparing two test numbers, multiplying by the larger test number will result in a larger product.